 NOTE—For measurement exchange with secure HE-LTF, the I2R Rep is set to the RSTA Assigned I2R Rep; see 11.21.6.3.4 (Negotiation for secure HE-LTF in the TB and non-TB ranging measurement exchange).

 In the Common Info field, the MU-MIMO HE-LTF Mode, UL STBC, LDPC Extra Symbol Segment, Pre-FEC Padding Factor, and PE Disambiguity subfields are reserved.
-The GI And HE-LTF Type and Doppler subfields in the Common Info field are set as in the Sounding Ranging Trigger frame.
+The GI And HE-LTF Type and Doppler subfields in the HE variant Common Info field and EHT variant Common Info field are set as in the Sounding Ranging Trigger frame.

 9.3.1.22a.4 Report subvariant

-The format of the User Info field in the Report Ranging Trigger frame is defined in Figure 9-64lc (User Info field format for Poll and Report Ranging Trigger frame) and the subfields of the User Info field are identical to the corresponding subfields in the Poll Ranging Trigger frame.
+The format of the User Info field in the Report Ranging Trigger frame is defined in Figure 9-64lc (User Info field format for Poll and Report Ranging Trigger frame) and the subfields of the User Info field are identical to the corresponding subfields in the Poll Ranging Trigger frame soliciting an HE TB PPDU or an EHT TB PPDU.

 The Trigger Dependent User Info subfield is not present in the Report Ranging Trigger frame.